ON SEX & POWER

 There’s a touch of male-chauvinism in the claim of the scribes and Pharisees, that the Law commanded the stoning of “such women.“ Because the Law, actually, spoke of the death of both the man and the woman involved in adultery (Lev 20: 10; Deut 22: 22-24).
 But we see no evidence here of any man being brought to justice.
 We only see men, the scribes and Pharisees, dragging a woman, whom they had “caught,“ by the power they wielded, into the “midst“ of public humiliation.

 As some commentators have hypothesized, Jesus perhaps wrote with His finger some of the sins (sexual ones), of which the scribes and Pharisees were themselves guilty.
 Be that as it may, the sin of these men was primarily about power, while the sin of the woman was primarily about sex.
-Even if it’s hard to disentangle the two, in many confrontations between males and females (like the ones in our day, involving sexual harassment / misconduct), our Lord exonerates the woman for her part, entirely power-less in the situation as it was presented to Jesus, by the power-ful men who sought her death before Him.
+Even if it’s hard to disentangle the two, in many confrontations between males and females (like the ones in our day, involving sexual harassment / misconduct), our Lord exonerates the woman, entirely power-less in the situation as it was presented to Jesus, by the power-ful men who sought her death before Him.
 Because the abuse/misstep of their power, in His eyes, was apparently more insidious, and more important to check, than the abuse/misstep of sex, in her situation.
 The latter, (sex), was a gift common to everyone, both to this woman and her accusers, while the former, (power), was one endowed to a select few, like these men with religious authority.
-So the responsibility and accountability was graver, on the part of the religious authorities, the scribes and Pharisees, in the eyes of the Lord.
+So the responsibility and accountability was graver, on the part of the religious authorities, the scribes and Pharisees.
 But our Lord also lets them off the hook rather easily, as far as I can see, letting them walk away, because they didn’t know any better as men of their time.

 Lord, have mercy on all of us, in matters of sex and power, and in matters where both intertwine.
 Help us wield all Your gifts according to Your will and love for us, in love and compassion for one another.
 Amen!